TECH-NET only sells what it uses in its own

 having direct edit functionality.
 But more important, they both worked in a single common model kernel, so I could toss assemblies back and forth without worrying about referenced parts.
-IronCAD was now my CAD tool of choice with
+IronCAD was now my MCAD tool of choice with

 CADKEY as support.

 Late 1990’s all of the mainframe/workstation based 3D MCAD systems moved to the PC.
-The high-end Pro/e, UG and Catia were added to the mid-ranged products of IronCAD, CADKEY, and Inventor making CAD much more readily available.
+The high-end Pro/e, UG and Catia were added to the mid-ranged products of IronCAD, CADKEY, and Inventor making MCAD much more readily available.
 It was strange Being incredibly successful with CADKEY, I was offered the opportunity to sell these other packages.
 The first was Solidworks.
 I just laughed and said who would buy this piece of garbage and turned it down.
 How was I to know that Dassault was around the